 Immunological risk prediction of post-Covid-19 syndrome or «long Covid»

-Expected output and contribution to tackling the pandemic
+Specific contribution to tackle the current pandemic